Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 ● **Error Handling:**

-If any component fails (ride matching or payment), an error log should be generated and a notification must be sent to System Administration within 1 minute.
+If any system fails (ride matching or payment), an error log should be generated and a notification must be sent to System Administration within 1 minute.

 ● **Feedback Submission:**